sourcebroker/deployer-extended-wordpress/README.rst

 This deployment has following assumptions:

-1) WordPress source code is not in GIT in order to have ability to easily upgrade them from admin panel
+1) WordPress source code is not in GIT in order to have ability to easily upgrade them from admin panel.
-2) Plugins source code is not in GIT in order to have ability to easily upgrade them from admin panel
+2) Plugins source code is not in GIT in order to have ability to easily upgrade them from admin panel.
 3) Taking the two above points into consideration the only files in GIT will be:
    ::